PatrykKeska/company_management_app_backend_nest/README.md

 In this file, you will also find the Salt variable which is responsible for the hashPwd function.
 Make sure is long and complicated enough

-Also, there is a jwtConstants which is also should be unique and complicated
+Also, there is a jwtConstants which also should be unique and complicated

 ```` src/secretFile.ts````
 ````